stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 burst the most appalling and daemoniac succession of cries that either of us had ever heard.
 Not more unutterable could have been the chaos of hellish sound if the pit itself had opened to release the agony of the damned, for in one inconceivable cacophony was centred all the supernal terror and unnatural despair of animate nature.
-Human it could not have been&mdash;it is not in man to make such sounds&mdash;and without a thought of our late employment or its possible discovery both West and I leaped to the nearest window like stricken animals; overturning tubes, lamp, and retorts, and vaulting madly into the starred abyss of the rural night.
-I think we screamed ourselves as we stumbled frantically toward the town, though as we reached the outskirts we put on a semblance of restraint&mdash;just enough to seem like belated revellers staggering home from a debauch.
+Human it could not have been--it is not in man to make such sounds--and without a thought of our late employment or its possible discovery both West and I leaped to the nearest window like stricken animals; overturning tubes, lamp, and retorts, and vaulting madly into the starred abyss of the rural night.
+I think we screamed ourselves as we stumbled frantically toward the town, though as we reached the outskirts we put on a semblance of restraint--just enough to seem like belated revellers staggering home from a debauch.

-  We did not separate, but managed to get to West&rsquo;s room, where we whispered with the gas up until dawn.
-By then we had calmed ourselves a little with rational theories and plans for investigation, so that we could sleep through the day&mdash;classes being disregarded.
+  We did not separate, but managed to get to West's room, where we whispered with the gas up until dawn.
+By then we had calmed ourselves a little with rational theories and plans for investigation, so that we could sleep through the day--classes being disregarded.
 But that evening two items in the paper, wholly unrelated, made it again impossible for us to sleep.
 The old deserted Chapman house had inexplicably burned to an amorphous heap of ashes;
 that we could understand because of the upset lamp.
-Also, an attempt had been made to disturb a new grave in the potter&rsquo;s field, as if by futile and spadeless clawing at the earth.
+Also, an attempt had been made to disturb a new grave in the potter's field, as if by futile and spadeless clawing at the earth.
 That we could not understand, for we had patted down the mould very carefully.

   And for seventeen years after that West would look frequently over his shoulder,